|

 guitar is great for building finger strength and dexterity

-and provides excellent preparation for transition to an
+and provides excellent preparation for transition to electric later.

-take it right out of the case and start playing.
+(that needs to plug into an amp), you can take an acoustic right out of the case and start playing.

 There are two types of acoustic guitars: steel string or